jupyter-book/mystmd/CONTRIBUTING.md

 `mystmd` uses [changesets](https://github.com/changesets/changesets) to document changes to this monorepo, call `npm run changeset` and follow the prompts.
 Later, `npm run version` will be called and then `npm run publish`.

+Our current versioning procedure is a little loose compared to strict semantic versioning; as `mystmd` continues to mature, this policy may need to update.
+For now, we try to abide by the following rules for version bumps:

+- **major**: Backwards incompatible change to the underlying supported MyST data.
+These would be cases where a non-developer MyST user's project or site built with major version _N_ would not work with major version _N+1_.
+Currently, we never intentionally make these changes.
+- **minor**: Backwards incompatible change to the Javascript API, for example, changing the call signature or deleting an exported function.
+These can be a headache for developers consuming MyST libraries, but they do not break MyST content.
+- **patch**: For now, everything else is a patch: bug fixes, new features, refactors.
+This means some patch releases have a huge, positive impact on users and other patch releases are basically invisible.

 ### Packages in the mystmd repository

 All packages for `mystmd` are included in this repository (a monorepo!).